 COURSE DETAILS

-A telehandler has an extendable telescopic boom allowing it to reach forward and up — unlike a standard counterbalance forklift which lifts vertically.
-They require separate operator training and certification.
+No, a telehandler is not the same as a forklift.
+A telehandler has an extendable telescopic boom allowing it to reach forward and upward, while a standard counterbalance forklift lifts vertically only, and each requires separate operator training and certification.
+Shamrock Training in Northgate, Brisbane delivers both the telehandler course (RIIHAN309F) and LF forklift licence (TLILIC0003).

 Book Your Training in Brisbane

-We run courses weekly from our Brisbane training centre, with flexible weekday and weekend availability.
+We run courses weekly from our Northgate training centre, with flexible weekday and weekend availability.
 Demand is high, especially before major project starts across key industrial areas.
+Have a question about which ticket suits your role?
+Check our FAQs → or get in touch directly.

 Need on-site training?
 Our trainers can travel anywhere in Queensland.